supertestnet/nwcjs/README.md

 ## Make a zap request

 This method takes a lightning address and amount of sats as input and returns a lightning invoice and a checking id.
-You can also specify a list of one or more relays where you want the recipient of the funds to send tbeir zap receipt to.
+You can also optionally specify a list of one or more relays where you want the recipient of the funds to send tbeir zap receipt to.
+By default, it requests all receipts to be sent to just one relay, nostrue.com.

 ```
 var lnaddy = "supertestnet@stacker.news";